Language Edit Distance & Scored Parsing: Faster Algorithms & Connection to Fundamental Graph Problems

-The above result is obtained by casting the problem as an {\it algebraic closure computation} problem \cite{aho:book}.
-All-pairs shortest path problem, and many other variants of path problems on graphs can be viewed as computing closure over an algebra which is a semiring. {\it However, for the language edit distance computation, the underlying algebra is not a semiring; the corresponding ``multiplication'' operation is neither commutative, nor associative.} This poses significant difficulties, and requires new techniques.
-Being more generic, our approximation algorithm can be employed to obtain alternate approximation schemes for a large variety of problems such as all-pairs shortest paths, minimum weight triangle/cycle detection, computing diameter, radius and many others in $\tilde{O}(m^\omega \log{W})$ time over $m$-node graphs where $W$ is the maximum absolute weight of any edge.
+The above result is obtained by reducing language edit distance problem to computing $(min,+)$ matrix products.
+Moreover, we observe that the underlying matrices have multiple structural properties which help to speed up the computation.

+In particular, the above bounds hold for a more generic problem of {\em scored parsing} with bounded score.
+In a scored parsing problem, each production in a grammar is associated with a score.
+The score of a parsing tree is the sum of scores of the productions used at every node of the parsing tree.
+The goal here is to compute a parsing that minimizes the total score of the parse tree.
+Aho a Peterson showed that language edit distance computation can be reduced to the scored parsing problem where scores are either $0$ or $1$.

 We note that by a lower bound result of Lee \cite{l97}, it is known that a faster context free grammar parsing (distinguishing between $0$ and nonzero edit distance) leads to a faster algorithm for boolean matrix multiplication.